Econsave

 Econsave is a supermarket chain in Malaysia owned by Econsave Cash & Carry Sdn.
 Bhd.
 It was founded in 1955 by the Lai family as a sundry store in Klang, Selangor.
 Econsave is also known to manufacture "Econsave" and "E&S" branded goods.

-As of 2025, Econsave is the largest chain of supermarket/hypermarket in Malaysia with over 108 branches Peninsular Malaysia, Sabah and Sarawak.
-A significant portion of the locations are located in peninsula Malaysia with growing presence in Sabah and Sarawak.
+As of 2025, Econsave is the largest chain of supermarket/hypermarket in Malaysia with over 108 branches in Peninsular Malaysia, Sabah and Sarawak.
+A significant portion of the locations are located in Peninsular Malaysia with a growing presence in Sabah and Sarawak.